artryazanov/laravel-wikipedia-games-db/README.md

 - ProcessGamePageJob will only enqueue a Process*PageJob when the corresponding record is missing or when its linked `wikipage.wikipedia_url` is empty.
 - This minimizes redundant requests and focuses fetching on missing details.

-Throttling and uniqueness
+Throttling and deduping
-- All jobs inherit a throttle helper that respects game-scraper.throttle_milliseconds to avoid exceeding API limits.
+- All jobs inherit a throttle helper that respects `game-scraper.throttle_milliseconds` to avoid exceeding API limits.
-- Jobs implement ShouldBeUnique and use a uniqueId based on "ClassName:PageTitle" to avoid duplicate enqueues for the same page.
+- Jobs are idempotent: models are upserted and relations synced, so reprocessing the same page is safe.
+Queue-level uniqueness is not enabled by default; if you need strict uniqueness, you can implement `ShouldBeUnique` on specific jobs in your app fork.

 ## Testing
 This repository includes a full test suite based on Orchestra Testbench with an in-memory SQLite database.